LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2024-01-07-dublin-masters-xc.md

 ---
-title: Gold for Pat Collins at the Dublin Masters XC
+title: Gold for Pat Collins as LVAC take medals at the Dublin Masters XC
 location: Raheny, Dublin
 ---